 In under an hour from Fort Lauderdale, you’ll be weaving through Miami’s bustling streets, preferably in a vintage convertible with the top down.
 Although South Beach, which sits on an island off the coast, is famous for its Art Deco architecture, downtown Miami has its own cultural legacy to behold.

 The stunning Vizcaya Museum & Gardens (3251 S Miami Ave), the crown jewel of Miami, is always worth a visit.
 Wander through a 50-acre paradise of botanical gardens and learn about priceless art in a stately villa.
-Next, head to lunch at Doce Provisions (541 SW 12th Ave) in Little Havana, where you can dine on chorizo croquettes and shrimp enchilado — all handmade with local ingredients — at picnic tables in a tucked-away tropical garden.
+Next, head to lunch at Miami's Doce Provisions (541 SW 12th Ave) in Little Havana, where you can dine on chorizo croquettes and ahi tuna tacos — all handmade with local ingredients — at picnic tables in a tucked-away tropical garden.

 Embrace Adventure in Key West

-The Key West road trip along Route 1 is one of the most spectacular in the country.
-After you drive over the Southern Glades, which are part of Everglades National Park, you hit Key Largo and make your way along the string of breathtaking islands that lead you to Key West.
-Rather than hustle to your destination, turn up the car radio and enjoy the ride, particularly when you drive over the famed Seven Mile historic bridge.
+After you visit Miami, take a drive along Route 1 to Key West — it's one of the most scenic drives in the country, yet alone the Sunshine State.
+After you pass over the Southern Glades, which are part of Everglades National Park, you hit Key Largo and make your way along the string of breathtaking islands that lead you to Key West.
+Rather than hustle to your Florida Keys destination, turn up the car radio and enjoy the ride, particularly when you drive over the famed Seven Mile historic bridge.